systechafrica/systechafrica.github.io/administration/email.md

 ## Inbox

 Click the **Inbox** link to open the inbox window.
-Click the **Compose** button to open a dialog box through which an email is composed and sent as shown below:
+Then click the **Compose** button to open a dialog box through which an email is composed and sent as shown below:

 <img  alt="compose email" width="80%" height="auto"  class="center"  src="../media2/composeemail.png">